niwa/lfric_catalyst_adaptor/README.md

 ### spherical_slice_rendered.py

 Same as "spherical_slice.py", but includes a rendered image of the slice which is stored as a png file.

+### spherical_slice_rendered_coastlines.py

+Same as "spherical_slice_rendered.py", but overlays coastlines on the rendered image.
+Requires downloading coastlines data, see source file for instructions.

 ### meridional_slice.py